MagniX: History

 By September 2018, a 350 hp electric motor with a propeller had been tested on a Cessna iron bird.
 The 750 hp Caravan was expected to fly by the fall of 2019 and by 2022 magniX estimates electric aircraft could fly up to 500 and 1,000 mi by 2024.

 The motor ran on a test dynamometer for 1,000 hours.
 The iron bird is a Caravan forward fuselage used as a test bed, with the usual PT6 turboprop engine replaced by an electric motor, inverter and a liquid-cooling system, including radiators, driving a Cessna 206 propeller.

-The production motor will produce 280 kW at 1,900 rpm, down from the test motor's 2,500 rpm, allowing the installation of the propeller without a reduction gearbox.
+The production motor will produce 280 kW at 1,900 rpm, down from the test motor's 2,500 RPM (rotations-per-minute), allowing the installation of the propeller without a reduction gearbox.